pirelaurent/p5_animationFramework/chapters/chap6-beziersTrajectory.md

 ```

 -> If no idea , give *inter1* and *inter2* values close to  *start* and *end*.
--> strike lowercase keyboard keys (be sure that the focus in on canvas, not in console area)
+#### keyboard helper
+In the draw function of the sketch, you can see a call to ```  kbHelp();```
+This allows to use keyboard to move elements on the canvas:

 --> key x, y or z to choose an axis to move on
 --> key 0, 1, 2 or 3 to choose an element to move : 0-start point, 1-end point, 2-inter1 , 3-inter2
 --> key  > to advance on the choosen axis
 --> key < to move back on the choosen axis
---> key *enter* to see on the console the new values of conf :
+--> key *enter* to see on the console the new coordinates
+( be aware to strike lowercase keys when focus is onto the canvas )

  <img src = "../img/forDoc/bezier5.png" width = 400> </img>  <img src = "../img/forDoc/bezier6.png" width = 200> </img>

- You can copy/paste this text from the console to the source code in helper to mark the job.
+ You can copy/paste this text from the console to your source code to mark the job for next time.
  You can copy/paste this text from the console to the source of your journey parameters.
  ##### more info in source code of utilKeyboard.js

  ### using a Bezier conf in a journey configuration
- You just have to add two bezier points into the action of a journey.
+ You just have to add the coordinates of the two Bezier points into the action of a journey.
  If you have designed trajectory with the Bezier sketch, you can copy(from console)/paste(to your journey code)
  ```javascript
  parameters: [